Arzoka/BOM5_Randiko/documentation/Technical/README.md

 document.getElementById("our_SDGs").innerHTML = data.index.OurSDGs;
 ```

-We're using the ID's on the page, for this that is index.html and it has the ID's
+We're using the ID's on the page, for this that is index.php and it has the ID's

 ```html
 ...